plone/training/voltohandson/header.rst

 We will customize the existing Volto header, since the one we want doesn't differ much from the original.
 We will do so by copying the original Volto ``Header`` component from the ``omelette`` folder into the ``customizations/components/theme/Header/Header.jsx``.

-We have to do some amendments to that component, as remove the search widget, and move the ``Anontools`` component.
+We have to do some amendments to that component, such as removing the search widget, and moving the ``Anontools`` component.

 This will be the outcome: